svx/gradle-quickstart/website/docs/tutorial.md

 ## Gradle Wrapper

+The Gradle Wrapper allows a Gradle project to specify which version of Gradle should be used to build the project, ensuring consistency and reliability across different environments and team members.
+This means that anyone cloning the repository can build the project without needing to have Gradle pre-installed, as the Wrapper will download and use the correct Gradle version automatically.

+Key Benefits of the Gradle Wrapper

+- Consistency: Ensures that the project uses the same Gradle version across all environments.
+- Ease of Use: No need to install Gradle manually.
+The Wrapper handles downloading and setting up the specified version.
+- Portability: Simplifies CI/CD pipelines and onboarding new developers, as they only need to have Java installed.

+Add a link to the docs for more info.

 ## Step 4: Building and Running the First Project

-In your terminal, change into the first project and run the following command to build the project:
+In your terminal, change into the first project and run the following command to build the project by using the Gradle Wrapper included into this project.

 ```shell
 cd hello-world-project